Can I Contribute To My 401K From Japan?

 2) You can use 10,000 USD of your IRA funds to pay for your first home.
 If your spouse also has account you can access 20,000 USD for a downpayment and/or closing costs.

-The best thing about this is that unlike a 401K loan, the funds do not have to be paid back.
+The best thing about this is that unlike a 401K loan the funds do not have to be paid back, even if you are living in Japan.
 Because of this you’ll require extra discipline to get back on the retirement savings track later on; if you don’t you will end up like the millions of people who fail to ever create substantial retirement funds and end up being dependent on the government in old age.
 Your house probably wont pay the bills for you.
 You’ll have to hope that your university graduate child is still feeling grateful all those years later…